-0. Basic DC measurements.

-- 1. Select a resistor from the "370 Resistors" cup.
+- 0. Basic DC measurements.
+DMM errors required only for 1-4 below. - 1.
+Select a resistor from the "370 Resistors" cup.
 Sketch your resistor carefully recording the color of the bands on it.
 Decode the color bands to find the manufacturer's reported resistance.
 Hang on to this resistor!
 You must turn it in with your lab report. - 2.
 Using a Sinometer DM-97 DMM measure the resistance of your resistor.
 Record the result with an error.
 Using a Metex 3800 DMM, measure the resistance of your resistor.
 Record the result with an error.
 Are your results consistent? - 3.
 Find one of the dual battery packs with black and red leads attached.
 Using a Sinometer DM-97 DMM measure the voltage of the pack.
 Record the result with an error.
 Using a Metex 3800 DMM, measure the voltage of the pack.
 Record the result with an error.
 Are your results consistent? - 4.
-Calculation: R = V/I. Build the circuit shown (extra wires required). - Measure the voltage across your resistor with a Sinometer DM-97 DMM (record the result with an error).
+Calculation: R = V/I. Build the circuit shown using your battery pack as the 'power supply'. - Measure the voltage across your resistor with a Sinometer DM-97 DMM (record the result with an error).
 Simultaneously measure the current through the resistor with a Metex 3800 DMM (record the result with an error).
 Calculate the resistance of the resistor along with its error.
 Is your calculated resistance consistent with those measured in #2?
 (If it isn't consult your lab instructor.)
 I bet the voltage measured here is less than that in #3 above.
 This is a consequence of the internal resistance of the battery pack that I call voltage droop and also related to the voltage burden of the ammeter discussed in problem 6 and measured in #8 below.
 You are now done with the battery pack.